raiiankit/StudySphere/README.md

-# StudyNotion - EdTech Platform
+# StudySphere - EdTech Platform
-:rocket: [Link to website][https://studynotion-frontend.vercel.app/]

 ![Main Page](images/mainpage.png)
-StudyNotion is a fully functional EdTech platform that enables users to create, consume, and rate educational content.
+StudySphere is a fully functional EdTech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 ## Table of Contents